This is the Professional Version.

 Clinicians also should ask about the impact of enuresis on the child because it also affects treatment decisions.

-Examination begins with review of vital signs for fever (UTI), signs of weight loss (diabetes—see page Diabetes in Children and Adolescents), and hypertension (renal disorder).
-Examination of the head and neck should note enlarged tonsils, mouth breathing, or poor growth (sleep apnea—see page Obstructive Sleep Apnea in Children).
+Examination begins with review of vital signs for fever (UTI), signs of weight loss (diabetes), and hypertension (renal disorder).
+Examination of the head and neck should note enlarged tonsils, mouth breathing, or poor growth (sleep apnea).
 Abdominal examination should note any masses consistent with stool or a full bladder.

 In girls, genital examination should note any labial adhesions, scarring, or lesions suspicious of sexual abuse.
 An ectopic ureteral orifice is often difficult to see but should be sought.
 In boys, examination should check for meatal irritation or any lesions on the glans or around the rectum.
 In either sex, perianal excoriations can suggest pinworms.